 Pi Network definitely is attractive.
 A large community is only growing each day.
 Even though developers can’t guarantee its success, my hope for this project is high!

 You can join Pi Network by downloading the app.
-I will be honored if you choose me as a person who referred you.
-That way, both you and I will have a higher faucet rate for 20%.
+I will be honored if you choose me as the person who referred you.
+That way, both you and I will have a higher faucet rate of 25%.
 Be sure to input my name when asked: Verzus.